cockroachlabs/workshop_labs/query-optimization/README.md

 Time: 3.361s total (execution 3.362s / network -0.001s)
 ```

 This is taking too long!
 We want the Response Time to be much faster.
+To view the query plan, we can use [the `EXPLAIN` command](https://www.cockroachlabs.com/docs/stable/explain.html).

 Let's check the verbose query plan using `EXPLAIN (VERBOSE)` to see how we can optimize it

 ```sql
 EXPLAIN (VERBOSE) SELECT ol_number, SUM(ol_quantity)